Quite some time ago now I posted one of my favourite stretches for runners to ease the often painful symptoms of piriformis syndrome.

 Neural Mobility Exercises for Piriformis Syndrome

 The neural slump exercise is a great drill you can use to improve neural mobility.
-Be gently with this one, especially if your piriformis syndrome symptoms are quite easily aggravated.
+Be gentle with this one, especially if your piriformis syndrome symptoms are quite easily aggravated.

 With all of the piriformis rehab exercises listed above; if you are unsure, please consult your physio.